ProcStack/Maya/README.md

 # Maya
-Because Maya LT is limited
+Because Maya LT is limited..

-No Python access in Maya LT and many good deformers are missing.
+There is no Python access in Maya LT and many good deformers are missing.

 I will be adding many of the scripts I wrote in college to this repository.